opendataphilly/opendataphilly-jkan/_datasets/ocf-assets-kensington.md

 tags:
 - Department of Planning and Development
 - Division of Housing and Community Development
+- Office of Children and Families
+- Philly Stat 360
 time_period: null
 title: OCF Assets Kensington
 usage: null